dotnet/csharplang/spec/classes.md

 *  If the declaration includes the `sealed` modifier, then the declaration also includes the `override` modifier.
 *  If the declaration includes the `partial` modifier, then it does not include any of the following modifiers: `new`, `public`, `protected`, `internal`, `private`, `virtual`, `sealed`, `override`, `abstract`, or `extern`.

-A method that has the async modifier is an async function and follows the rules described in [Iterators](classes.md#iterators).
+A method that has the `async` modifier is an async function and follows the rules described in [Async functions](classes.md#async-functions).

 The *return_type* of a method declaration specifies the type of the value computed and returned by the method.
 The *return_type* is `void` if the method does not return a value.
 If the declaration includes the `partial` modifier, then the return type must be `void`.